robjg/oddjob/README.txt

 Changes in 1.2.0
 ----------------
+- Add a NoDescribe annotation that allows a property to be hidden from the properties panel.
+Required for things like a DataSource that has a connection property the shouldn't be described.
 - Allow file wild cards in the launch class path.
 - Process -D property arguments in the Launcher so they can be set from batch files.
 - Support annotations, synthetic or normal, for Oddjob reset methods.
 - Support annotations, synthetic or normal, for ArooaLifeCycle Methods.
 - Added the idea of synthetic annotations to the descriptor.
-This allows a method to tagged with a pseudo annotation with the XML descriptor so beans do not need to have a dependency on an Oddjob jar for things such as life cycle events.
+This allows a method or property to tagged with a pseudo annotation with the XML descriptor so beans do not need to have a dependency on an Oddjob jar for things such as life cycle events.
 - Added an autocommit flag to SQLJob.
 - Added a Service Manager (serviceman) job has been add for managing services.